jeremysb1/website/README.md

 ## Getting Started

-You know the drill.
-Fork the repository.
+Fork a copy of the repository.
 Then clone, ideally with SSH, to your local environment.

 ## Roadmap